josephg/egwalker-paper/README.md

 ### Short version:

 Install rust and nodejs.
+There are two options to run all our benchmarks.

-Using make:
+Option 1: Use make:

 ```
 make clean
 make
 ```

-Using shell scripts:
+Option 2: Use included shell scripts:

 ```
 ./step1-prepare.sh
 ./step2-bench.sh
 node collect.js
 ```

-Run `make clean` then `make`.
-Then go out and enjoy your life.
-The full benchmark suite takes about 15 hours to run.
+Note benchmarks take ~12 hours or so to run.
+(Almost all of this time is the OT/A2 benchmark - which takes about 1 hour per sample, and we collect 10 samples).

-You can use `git diff` on `results/timings.json` to see how your data compares to ours.
+You can use `git diff` on `results/timings.json` (and other files) to see how your experimental results compare to ours.

 ### Step 0: Prerequisites